Martin

 --preferred-encoding <PREFERRED_ENCODING>

 Martin server preferred tile encoding.
 If the client accepts multiple compression formats, and the tile source is not pre-compressed, which compression should be used. `gzip` is faster, but `brotli` is smaller, and may be faster with caching.
-Defaults to brotli
+Defaults to gzip

 [possible values: brotli, gzip]